Tips to Prepare Your Clients for Their First Teletherapy Session

 All too often, with unfamiliarity comes nervousness.
 You want to ensure your client’s nerves are at ease, so they feel comfortable opening up and speaking with you freely during their online session just as they would during an in-office appointment.

-If you’re finding it difficult to move your practice online, or just not sure where to start, sign up for our free email course to learn the 5 most important steps you should take when transitioning to Telehealth.
+Struggling to move your therapy practice online?
+If you’re finding it difficult to move your practice online, or just not sure where to start, sign up for our free email course to learn the 5 most important steps you should take when transitioning to telehealth.

 1. Talk About Confidentiality and Consent